integritee-network/book/src/howto_direct_tx.md

 # How to Perform Direct Transactions

-Direct transactions are, equal to [Private Transaction](./howto_private_tx.md), a change of ownership of tokens where no one but the involved parties can learn who sent how many tokens to whom.
+This direct invocation demo is similar to [Private Transaction](./howto_private_tx.md): We demonstrate a change of ownership of tokens where no one but the involved parties can learn who sent how many tokens to whom.
 The difference lies in the way the transaction is transferred.
-In direct transactions the client call is directly sent to the TEE with, ideally, no intermediate steps of untrusted applications.
+With indirect invocation, calls are sent to the blockchain to get consensus over tx order.
+With direct invocation (this demo), the client call is directly sent to the TEE which takes care of tx ordering as a trusted entity.

+For direct invocation, our worker exposes a rpc interface for submitting and watching a `TrustedCall`.
+Our client uses direct invocation whenever the `--direct` flag is present.

 Substrate blockchains are usually account-based and pseudonymous by nature: The whole world can see all transactions and their source, destination and amount. substraTEE offers confidentiality in a similar way that Zcash does: it offers users a way to move their tokens into a dark pool (shielding process) where they can transact privately and later retrieve tokens on their public accounts (unshielding).
 In the case of Zcash, privacy is guaranteed by zk-SNARKS, in substraTEE it is guaranteed by TEEs.

 The detailed design of the shielding and unshielding process is described in the chapter [Token Shielding](./token_shielding.md).

 In the following demo we show how Alice can send tokens to Bob privately with a direct invocation call.
-The demo will run in our docker container so you don't need to setup a complete SGX development machine (although the Intel SGX driver and SDK needs to be installed making `/dev/isgx` and the aesm service available).
+The demo will run in our docker container so you don't need any special hardware.

 ## Setup